soatok/mastodon-e2ee-specification/README.md

    to remain confidential.
 3. **Deniability and/or Anonymity.** We cannot hide the social graph from ActivityPub, nor escape the use of [HTTP Signatures](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-message-signatures-13).
+   Given the environment we're operating under, we cannot reasonably tackle these security properties at this time.
 4. **Government Compliance.** We aren't selling anything to a government, nor to corporations that sell to governments.
    There's no sense in catering to their lists of approved cryptographic algorithms.